tbwahacker/order_processor/fault_tolerant_order_processor.md

 - A 10% random failure simulation returning `503 Service Unavailable` with a 5-second retry header.
 - Asynchronous logging of order attempts.
 - Validation for non-empty `items` and positive `payment_amount`.

-## Requirements
-- Docker & Docker Compose
-- Python 3.11 , Django==5.2.7 and PostgreSQL 16 for local run ( Was the tested during implementation)

 ## Configuration Procedures